annamerk16/Meta1D/README.md

 - **Class imbalance across bias categories:** Religious bias had 10,500+ samples while gender and race had only ~3,000 each.
 Despite stratified sampling, this imbalance may have caused models to be more sensitive to religious bias patterns while underperforming on underrepresented categories

 ### Why These Results Matter

+- **For Meta's Responsible AI initiatives:** These findings demonstrate that while transformer models can effectively detect demographic bias in text, model selection and training strategies significantly impact real-world performance.

-The accuracy gap between BERT and RoBERTa highlights that theoretically superior models don't always outperform on specialized tasks like bias detection.
+- **For the broader NLP community:** The accuracy gap between BERT and RoBERTa highlights that newer or theoretically superior models don't always outperform on specialized tasks like bias detection.
 Task-specific evaluation is essential, and architectural choices should be validated empirically rather than assumed based on general benchmarks.

+- **Moving forward:** These results emphasize the importance of external validation, diverse datasets, and careful consideration of how training data characteristics influence model behavior in bias-critical applications.

 ## 🚀 Next Steps